Who are the Red Coaters?

 To Become a Red Coater:

-Thank you for your interest in the Red Coat Program and your continuous support of the Kansas City Chiefs Football Organization!
+For additional info contact Melissa Nicholson at firstname.lastname@example.org.
+Thank you for your interest in the Red Coater Program and your continuous support of the Kansas City Chiefs Football Organization!